-Generally, the homes in the Elsie-Jewell planning area are older, with 62.6% of homes having been built before 1990.
-This equates to 502 dwellings out of the 802 residences located in the planning area., containing the poorest rated housing in the unincorporated County.
+Generally, the homes in the Elsie-Jewell planning area are older, containing the poorest rated housing in the unincorporated County.
 In 1977 and 1978, twenty percent of the building permits issued were to out-of-town owners.

-Within this area, 21% Much of the housing is provided by mobile homesmanufactured dwellings.
-Because of the economic attractiveness of mobile homesmanufactured dwellings, this demand is expected to increasecontinue.
-Over the last 9-17 years, an average of 8-3 houses were built a year, while an average of 6 mobile homes were placed in the area per year.
-This includes both stick-built homes and manufactured dwelling placements.
-Between 2005 and November 2021, a total of 51 permits were issued for the construction of new single-family and two-family homes.
-Despite its sparse population, housing continues to be challenge in this planning area, as well as throughout the County.
-In order to enhance recruitment, the Jewell School District has constructed several faculty dwellings on school property.
-In 2020, the District also constructed a quadraplex to provide local affordable housing for staff.
+Within this area, 21% of the housing is provided by mobile homes.
+Because of the economic attractiveness of mobile homes, this demand is expected to increase.
+Over the last 9 years, an average of 8 houses were built a year, while an average of 6 mobile homes were placed in the area per year.

 The 2020 Decennial Census detailed the population of the Jewell area as 1,068 residents, a 10-year increase of 2.5%.
-Demographic forecasts from the Population Research Center of Portland State University estimate that total population in the unincorporated areas of Clatsop County will decline by 510 residents by 2045.
-The forecast does not break down population estimates by planning area or unincorporated communities.
-The population increase in the Elsie Jewell area is expected to grow about 1.6% per year.
+The population increase in the Elsie-Jewell area is expected to grow about 1.6% per year.
 The population was 502 in 1970 and is estimated at 616 as of July 1, 1978.
 Projections based on this past trend show 837 by the year 2,000.
-Based upon this projection, approximately 238 new housing units will be needed in the Elsie Jewell area by the year 2000.
+Based upon this projection, approximately 238 new housing units will be needed in the Elsie-Jewell area by the year 2000.